-In this thoughtful and humorous account of the recent Britain First expedition to Moscow, Britain First campaigns officer Timothy Burton gives an analytical insight into this otherwise extremely productive trip that ended in a draconian and tyrannical raid by SO15 Counter-Terrorism Command on three senior officers of the Britain First leadership.
+In this thoughtful and humorous account of the recent Britain First expedition to Moscow, Britain First campaigns officer (now Chairman) Timothy Burton gives an analytical insight into this otherwise extremely productive trip that ended in a draconian and tyrannical raid by SO15 Counter-Terrorism Command on three senior officers of the Britain First leadership.
+The Russian translation may be found here - please check your browser settings to make sure the Cyrillic text displays correctly.

 Chapter 1 – In the Beginning